tmhglnd/total-serialism/README.md

 # Total Serialism

 `total-serialism` is a set of methods used for procedurally generating and transforming number sequences.
-This library is mainly designed with algorithmic composition of music in mind, but can surely be useful for other purposes that involve generation and manipulation of arrays and numbers.
+This library is mainly designed with the algorithmic composition of music in mind, but can surely be found useful for other purposes that involve generation and manipulation of arrays and numbers sequences.

+*This library is a work in progress, and I'm always interested in receiving inspiration, suggestions, enhancements, literature and more.
+Feel free to file an [issue here](https://github.com/tmhglnd/total-serialism/issues) or make a pull request and I will gladly look into it!*

 - [Content](#content)
 - [Install](#install)